MIC-DKFZ/HD-BET/readme.md

 template!
 Use fslreorient2std <sup>2</sup> upfront to ensure that this is the case.

-By default, HD-BET will run in GPU mode, use the parameters of all five models (which originate from a five-fold cross-validation), use test time data augmentation by mirroring along all axes and not do any postprocessing.
+By default, HD-BET will run in GPU mode and use test time data augmentation by mirroring along all axes.

 For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading and initializing the model for each case: